wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 Here are various coding tips I've seen while going through [Python programming classes](/python-tutorials/) after [installing Python](/python-install/) and [Jupyter](/jupyter/).

-## Setup

-The below assumes that you've installed Python and are at a REPL prompt:

 <a name="ReservedKeywords"></a>